Last Updated on February 22, 2026 by Kate Noble

 Why?

-Interestingly Muscat seems to get a mixed response from people I know who have visited with many loving the city, whilst others saying that it’s better to spend time in other places in Oman as there’s so many amazing places on offer.
-Whilst the latter is definitely true, I’ve still got Muscat on my list as it offers a contrasting picture of the Middle East to the high rise version of Dubai.
-It’s also convenient and apart from the sights in the city alone, it offers beaches and a number of day trips from within easy reach.
-On your list should be the wadis of Oman which are not too far from Muscat so can be added on as a day trip.
-Khasab, the Fjord area of Oman, isn’t so easy so save that for a separate trip (more on why you should go in this post!), but there’s lots to keep you occupied within easy reach of the capital.
+Interestingly, Muscat seems to get a mixed response from people I know who have visited, with many loving the city, whilst others say that it’s better to spend time in other places in Oman, as there are so many amazing places on offer.
+Whilst the latter is definitely true, we loved our time here (see our full trip review here!).
+Muscat offers a refreshing and contrasting picture of the Middle East to the high-rise version of Dubai.
+It’s also convenient, and apart from the sights in the city alone, it offers beaches and a number of day trips all within easy reach.
+On your list should be the wadis of Oman, which are not too far from Muscat, so they can be added on as a day trip.
+Khasab, the Fjord area of Oman, isn’t so easy, so save that for a separate trip (more on why you should go in this post!), but there’s lots to keep you occupied within easy reach of the capital.

 How to get there

-Muscat is a short flight from Dubai (1 hour) with lots of options and a return flight around £100.
-Visas must be purchased online in advance now, which is a recent change only just brought in.
+Muscat is a short flight from Dubai (1 hour) with lots of options when it comes to flights.
 Oman generally isn’t cheap, so consider this when thinking about how you’ll get around.
 A car might be a good option if you’re keen to get out and explore.

 Where to stay

-If you’re after all out luxury then The Chedi gives you this but does come with a price tag to match!
-Other options that still provide luxury and aren’t quite as expensive include Shangri-La Al Husn Resort & Spa.
-If you’re not bothered about the beach or relaxing so much then there’s a few good deals to be found such as the Centara.
-It is dry and a bit further out, but for under £50 a night you can’t really argue.
-There’s also an excellent Thai restaurant on site.
-If you’re incorporating locations further a field then Wahiba Sands (a desert near Muscat) has some different accommodation options if you fancy an overnight stay such as Desert Nights Camp.
-If you’re heading up to the historic areas and mountainous regions then the Alila Jabal Akhdar Oman which is literally in the mountains is a must.
-It’s expensive but packages often include food as well as yoga activities to try and help justify it.
-Plus it’s a lot cooler in the summer months than the rest of the Middle East due to the height advantage so it’s a perfect time to visit.
+If you’re after all-out luxury, then The Chedi gives you this, but it does come with a price tag to match!
+If you’re not bothered about the beach or relaxing so much, then there are a few good deals to be found, such as the Centara.
+There’s an excellent Thai restaurant on site.
+If you’re incorporating locations further afield, then Wahiba Sands (a desert near Muscat) has some different accommodation options if you fancy an overnight stay, such as Desert Nights Camp.
+If you’re heading up to the historic areas and mountainous regions, then the Anantara Jabal Akhdar Oman, which is literally in the mountains, is a must.
+It’s expensive, but we stayed here and thought it was definitely worth it for a treat.
+Plus, it’s a lot cooler in the summer months than the rest of the Middle East due to the height advantage, so it’s a perfect time to visit.

 When to visit

-Sadly like it’s neighbour Dubai, the summer can get very hot in Muscat.
+Sadly, like its neighbour Dubai, the summer can get very hot in Muscat.
 Leave a visit until November – March to make the most of it.
-The exception being if you are heading to the mountains such as the resort of Jabal Akhdar which, as mentioned, is often 15 degrees cooler so offers a good option for a getaway!
+The exception is if you are heading to the mountains, such as the resort of Jabal Akhdar, which, as mentioned, is often 15 degrees cooler, so it offers a good option for a getaway!

 Baku, Azerbaijan